confluentinc/ksql/docs/developer-guide/ksqldb-reference/scalar-functions.md

 !!!note

-   Only plural time units are supported, for example `MINUTES`.
-Singular time units, like `MINUTE`, will cause an error.
+   Only plural time units are supported, for example, `MINUTES`.
+Singular time units, like `MINUTE`, will cause an error. `MILLISECOND` is supported.

 ---